-The control of dog regulations, 1998 states that certain breeds are termed as dangerous in the eyes of the law
+The control of dog regulations, 1998 states that certain breeds are termed as restricted in the eyes of the law

 Dogs must be kept under control at all times.

 It is a legal requirement under the control of dogs act, 1986, that a dog must be under effectual control at all times when outside the premises of the owner/person in charge of the dog.

 Dogs left to roam loose in the neighbourhood cause nuisance such as chasing cars/people, sheep worrying, damage to neighbours gardens etc.

 Owners of greyhounds may walk no more than four greyhounds at any one time.